 I am tired and sick of war.
 Its glory is all moonshine.
 It is only those who have neither fired a shot nor heard the shrieks and groans of the wounded who cry aloud for blood, for vengeance, for desolation.
 War is hell. – William Tecumseh Sherman

-I took in my surroundings and looked at what the other Marines were wearing compared to Thumper and I. Everyone was dressed for battle, except us.
-At one point I looked to the back of the building and caught a glimpse of the Army PSY-OP (Psychological Operations) guys that lived below us, and they were dressed to impress; glasses, backwards ball cap, gloves, the works.
+I took a minute to observe my surroundings and saw what the other Marines wore compared to Thumper and me.
+They were dressed for battle, not us.
+At one point, I looked to the back of the building and caught a glimpse of the Army PSY-OP (Psychological Operations) guys that lived below us, and they were dressed to impress: glasses, backward ball cap, gloves, and the works.

-“They live right below me, how the fuck did they get dressed, that good, that stylish, so quick; whatever.” – I thought.
+“They live below me.
+How the fuck did they get dressed that well so quickly?” – I thought.

-I had on a green skivvy shirt, my trousers and untied boots, that almost killed me as many times as enemy bullets did.
+I had a green skivvy shirt, trousers, and untied boots that almost killed me as many times as bullets did.

-Barlow leaned over to me and yelled, “Hey Mack, now’s probably a good time to put on your body armor and Kevlar”.
+Barlow leaned over to me and yelled, “Hey Mack, now’s probably a good time to put on some body armor.”

-“Yeah, good call man!” – I replied, a little embarrassed that I was so under dressed for the occasion.
+“Yeah, good call, man!” – I replied, a little embarrassed.

-For the plate carriers we were using, there was a front, back and two side plates.
-The plates were made of steel, ceramics and protected your body mass or sternum fore and aft.
-The side plates protected your flank from hip to arm pit.
-They were heavy and a nuisance to my 135 lb. ass, so sometimes inside the wire, I removed the side plates to increase maneuverability.
+Our plate carriers had a front, back, and two side plates.
+The plates were made of steel ceramics and protected your body mass or sternum fore and aft.
+The side plates protected your flank from hip to armpit.
+They were heavy and a nuisance to my 135 lb. ass, so sometimes, inside the wire, I removed the side plates to increase maneuverability.
 To make my life a little easier.
-It’s an interesting trade off, ballistic protection versus maneuverability.
+It’s an interesting, if not stupid, trade-off, ballistic protection versus maneuverability.

-I threw my NVG’s, a bottle of water, a can of Grizzly, 40mm grenades and extra ammo into my dump pouch attached to my right hip; just in case this was going to be an all-nighter.
+I threw my NVGs, a bottle of water, a can of Grizzly, 40mm grenades, and extra ammo into my dump pouch attached to my right hip, just in case this was an all-nighter.
 I couldn’t remember the last time I drank water.
-My mouth was parched to say the least and I was having a hard time breathing or speaking clearly.
+My mouth was parched, and I was having a hard time breathing or speaking clearly.

-Barlow was yelling back and forth with Marines positioned at the back corner of our building but I couldn’t hear anything.
+Barlow was yelling back and forth with Marines positioned at the back corner of our building, but I couldn’t hear anything.
 It was drowned out by the steady stream of gunfire from the roof and gun truck, tearing into the jail compound wall and windows.
-The sound of all the different weapons systems formed a thunderous symphonic fury of close quarters battle.
+The sound of all the weapons systems formed a thunderous sound of fury.

-Once suited up, I moved back up to the doorway, stacking up against our now broken piece-of-shit plywood door.
-Barlow was aimed in, searching for targets on the catwalk.
+Once suited up, I moved back to the doorway, stacking up against our now broken piece-of-shit plywood door.
+Barlow didn’t take his eyes off his sight, searching for targets from the catwalk.

-Barlow yelled back to the Marines at the back corner of our building.
+Barlow yelled to the Marines at the back corner of our building.

 “YO!
 MARINES COMING OUT, DON’T FUCKING SHOOT US!”

-“Roger that, we got you covered, come on!” – someone yelled from the back.
+“Roger that, we got you covered, come on!” – someone yelled from behind.

-Instead of a flat-out sprint to the back of the White House, we bounded – each man moving forward, in turns, while the others covered him.
-Barlow got his Marines together and started sending them downstairs, while we raked the jail with cover fire from the catwalk.
+Instead of a flat-out sprint to the back of the building, we bounded – each man moving back in turns while the other covered him.
+Barlow got his Marines together and started sending them downstairs while we raked the jail with small arms fire from the catwalk.

-I took one last look at the jail before turning right and hauled ass downstairs.
-Again, I tripped on my fucking bootlaces, that I still hadn’t tied and almost fell, head over heels down the stairs.
+I took one last look at the jail before turning right and hauling ass downstairs.
+Again, I tripped on my bootlaces, which I still hadn’t tied, and almost fell, head over heels down the stairs.

 “When will this end…”– I thought to myself.

-The Marines in the back were in position to cover us as we made our mad dash down the narrow alleyway between the wall of hescos on our left, and the White House on our right.
-Once we hit the end of the hescos, we banged a sharp right and followed the wall south until we got to the far corner, where we took a pause to take in the situation.
+The Marines in the back covered us as we ran down the narrow alleyway between the wall of hescos on our left and the White House on our right.
+Once we hit the end of the hescos, we took a sharp right turn and followed the wall south until we got to the back corner, where we paused to take in the situation.

-As I rounded the back corner of the White House, I was greeted by the XO (Executive Officer), still in his PT clothes, wielding a 9mm, blasting off rounds like Wyatt Earp at the OK Corral.
+As I rounded the back of the White House, I was greeted by the XO (Executive Officer), still in his PT clothes, wielding a 9mm, blasting off rounds like Wyatt Earp at the OK Corral.
 Alright, now I’ve seen it all.
-Afghan soldiers and police were stacked along the wall, the look on their face as they looked us over expressed a sense of ‘Oh Shit’.
-We must have looked torn up.
+Afghan soldiers and police were stacked along the wall.
+They looked at us like we were mad.

-It was probably somewhere just before six p.m. when we stacked up at the east end of the Afghan Police compound, just yards from the jail entrance, prepared to assault through.
-The firefight was now two hours old, and three of our men were dead with another half dozen wounded.
-Now we were getting angry.
+Around five pm, we stacked at the east end of the Afghan Police compound, meters from the jail entrance, prepared for the final assault.
+The firefight had raged for two hours now, and three of our Marines were dead, with another half dozen wounded.
+We were getting angry.

 We held our position for what seemed like forever.
-Finally, we started moving towards the jail entrance where this whole cluster fuck began.
-It dawned on me at this point that I had traveled in circle.
-Makes sense.
-I kept my rifle pointed at the bunker that I had lit up earlier in the day.
+Finally, the momentum shifted, and our stack began pushing forward.
+It dawned on me that I had traveled in a circle.
+I kept my rifle pointed at the bunker I lit up earlier in the day.

 “MOVING!” – the point man yelled.

+We moved through the jail’s main entrance, prepared to shoot anything we encountered.
+It was quick, no time to absorb the carnage of the scene.
+I hooked left through the entrance and heard shouting.
 I almost tripped over a body sprawled a couple feet inside the jail entrance.
-His eyes were wide open, like he was searching for something in the waning Afghan sky.
-I wondered what his last thoughts were before he met his end.
-I peered through the haze and spotted an Afghan Security guard, one of many who had abandoned his position in the jail, and was now being lined up against the hesco.
+His eyes were wide open like he was searching for something in the waning Afghan sky.
+I wonder what his last thoughts were.
+I peer through the haze and spot an Afghan Security guard, one of many who abandoned his position during the fight and was now being lined up against the hesco.

 “We need guys on the roof, secure it!” – barked Staff Sgt Green.

-The roof was clear so we took an overwatch position while the Marines on ground level cleared the rest of the rooms in the compound.
-From the roof I had an unobstructed view of the entire south side of the camp and the north side of the city.
-It was a odd time to take in all the different colors in the sky combining to make an incredible view.
-I was super lucky to be alive, I wondered how so much beauty, hate, and violence could coexist in one place.
-I think a switch was thrown inside me, and I’ve never looked at things the same way again.
-Could be a good thing or bad, maybe both.
-I guess time will tell.
+The jail enclosure was filling up, and we were closest to the stairs, so I mounted my NVGs and began heading up.
+We cleared the roof and took an overwatch position while Marines on ground level cleared the rest of the cells and rooms of the compound.
+From the roof, I had an unobstructed view of the entire south side of the camp and the north side of the city.
+I threw in a dip and watched the sky.
+It seemed to be alive with red, blue/purple, and orange swirling together as the darkness of dusk approached.
+I was lucky to be alive, and I wondered how beauty and violence can coexist in one place.
+A switch was thrown inside me.

-The Afghan police that were lined against the hesco were zip-tied and taken away for interrogation by some of our CI (Counter-Intel) guys.
-We spent a short time on the roof and were replaced by fresh Marines.
-Thumper and I made our way downstairs and headed back towards the White House across the street.
-We were now able to take in the scene around us.
-There was spent ammunition everywhere, bloody pressure dressings strewn across the street.
+We spent a short time on the roof, and after a couple hours fresh Marines replaced us.
+Thumper and I walked downstairs and headed back to the White House across the street.
+We now took in the scene of earlier fighting.
+Spent ammunition everywhere, bloody pressure dressings strewn across the street.
 The Afghan Police compound was fucked.
 I was in awe of the damage.

-“Hey dude I gotta go down to the COC (Command Operations Center) and send in my SITREP (Situation Report) to Gunny, I’m already late, he’s probably going to fuck me up, you gonna be good?” – I asked Thumper.
+“Hey dude, I gotta go down to the COC and send in my SITREP to Gunny.
+I’m already late, he’s definitely going to be angry.
+You good?” – I asked.

 Fuck me. – I thought.

-Hoping no one would comment on my attire, I ducked into the S-2 office and encountered a full house.
-All the Intel guys were stuffed inside the small room, trying to piece together the events of the afternoon so they could brief the Skipper.
-As soon as I walked through the door all eyes shot to me.
+Hoping to avoid a confrontation, I ducked into the S-2 office and encountered a full house.
+All the Intel guys were stuffed inside the small room, trying to piece together the afternoon events.
+They were preparing a brief for the Skipper.
+All eyes shot to me as I breached the doorway.
 Captain McSween’s eyes widened as he looked me up and down.

 “Corporal Vogel, you’re alive.
 You look like shit, are your boys up?” – Captain McSween.

-“Yes Sir, we’re up, any word on Dease, he was in bad shape when I saw him last….” – I trailed on.
+“Yes, Sir, we’re up.
+Is there any word on Dease?
+He was in bad shape when I saw him last….” – I continued.

-The rest of his words didn’t register, I was flustered, felt sick… wanted to throw up but didn’t have anything in my stomach.
-I looked down at my boots and there was blood.
+The rest of his words didn’t register.
+I was flustered, felt sick…, and wanted to throw up, but I didn’t have anything in my stomach.
+I looked down at my boots, and there was blood.
 Not sure whose it was.
-I leaned back up against the wall and slid down to where I was squatting, where I stayed for some time.
-In some ways, I feel like part of me never got off that floor.
+I leaned back against the wall and slid down to where I was squatting, where I stayed for some time.
+Sometimes, I feel like I never got off that floor.

-Everything hit me at once, the last look I saw on Dease’s face, Vittori, Wilson, FUCK, the bunker, the cop in the bunker, this entire deployment, did I do enough, the fucking RPG… What the fuck happened dude.
-I took a breath, pulled myself together and stowed my emotions, buried them deep inside with all the other ones.
-No time to process anything, back to work.
+Everything hit me at once, the look on Dease’s face, Vittori, Wilson, FUCK, the bunker, the cop in the bunker, this entire deployment, did I really do enough, fucking RPGs… What the fuck happened, dude.
+I took a breath and pulled myself together.
+Patrol tomorrow 0630.
 15 more days.

 4 Comments